Ajani Burchall: Aston Villa

 On 9 July 2021, Burchall joined Premier League club Aston Villa for an undisclosed transfer fee.
 In October 2021, after a positive start for Villa in the U18 Premier League in which he scored three goals, and provided three assists in his first four games, Burchall was named by The Guardian as one of the top young prospects in English football.
 On 10 November 2021, Burchall was given his first full professional contract by Aston Villa.

 In August 2022, Burchall suffered an anterior cruciate ligament injury during a training session - which was expected to rule him out for the whole season.

+Burchall made his return to football on 15 December 2023, after more than a year sidelined, in a 1–1 draw against Fulham U21 in the Premier League 2.
+On 3 July 2024, Burchall signed a new contract with Aston Villa.

+On 9 June 2025, it was announced that Burchall would be released by Aston Villa when his contract expired on 30 June.

+WimborneTown

+On 20 September 2025, Burchall joined non-league club Wimborne Town.

 International career

 Burchall has represented Bermuda at under-15 level, playing for them in the 2019 CONCACAF Boys' Under-15 Championship.

 Personal life

 Burchall grew up in the Paget Parish of Bermuda.
 He attended Bournemouth Collegiate School.